Haga clic aquí para ver esta página en español

 - Kids and teens ages 18 and under (and young adults with disabilities under 21) eat at no cost.

-- Many places offer fun enrichment and learning activities.
+- Many places offer fun enrichment activities and learning opportunities.

 - U.S. Department of Agriculture (USDA) and the New York State Education Department partner to bring meals to communities across the state.